kli34/Checkpoint3/README.md

 3. -- Rank the publications based on the score between 80 to 100

-We basically, we rank the publican by ordering the final score between 80 to 100 then we have our final answer that the school with score of 100 is the first place, the school with score of 96.86 is the 5th place in the world.
+Firstly, the data provides us publication and then we have to select score between 80 to 100 based on the question we created.
+We basically rank the publication by ordering the final score between 80 to 100 then we have our final answer that the school with score of 100 is the first place, the school with score of 96.86 is the 5th place in the world.

 ```SQL
 SELECT publications, score